American Council of Learned Societies Humanities E-Book Project

 Directory of Open Access Books

-Contains over 2115 monographs from US and European publishers.
+Contains over 3000 monographs from university presses from around the world.
 Many of the titles may be downloaded as PDF files.

 Directory of Open Access Journals